goel261/Real-Time-Criminal-Face-Detection/README.md

 **Face Data Collection**

- 1. Read and show video stream from webcam, and capture images frame by frame.
+ **1. Read and show video stream from webcam, and capture images frame by frame.**
     cap = cv2.VideoCapture(0)
     ret,frame = cap.read()

- 2. Detect Faces and show bounding box using haarcascade classifier.
+ 2. **Detect Faces and show bounding box using haarcascade classifier.
     **Haar Cascade Classifier**
     Haar Cascade classifiers are an effective way for object detection.
 This method was proposed by Paul Viola and Michael Jones in their paper Rapid Object Detection using a
     Boosted Cascade of Simple Features .Haar Cascade is a machine learning-based approach where a lot of positive and negative images are used to train the classifier.